 "from so simple a beginning endless forms most beautiful and most wonderful have been and are being evolved" - Charles Darwin

 I have been wanting to return to generative art for many years since my graduate program at ITP - NYU ended in 2015.
 Over the past few months, I decided to revisit an old Processing sketch to create Generative Spirograph prints!
-These prints will be released for sale as a limited release in October - join my email list to find out when the spirograph print collection launches.
+These prints will be released for sale as a limited release on October 1st - join my email list to find out when the spirograph print collection launches.

 It’s been fun transforming this project from an animation I programmed while in grad school to a physical print years later drawn using an Axidraw drawing machine!

 What the heck is generative art?
 Or Processing?

 For those not in the know, generative art is a genre of art that is created programmatically using code.
 Processing is a programming environment many visual artists use that is based in the Java programming language.
 Visual artists like Processing because it makes it easy to make changes to their "sketch" or program, and visually see what is happening.
 Processing also has a lot of programming power!

 Creating art programmatically allows you to make endless permutations of a design.
 There is a high level of precision possible.
 The final art can be interactive or go on forever and ever.

 Unlike traditional spirographs that are created manually using plastic gears and a pen (and which many of us growing up in the nineties knew and loved!), the spirographs I am making are created from a program I wrote using Processing that draws circles rotating around a central point.

 The placement of the circles around the central point is determined by the frequency and amplitude of waveforms (trigonometry, anyone?)
 With manual spirographs, a user is limited in what shapes they can create based on the shape of the gears themselves.
 My program is not limited in this way!